Isocitrate dehydrogenase: Catalytic mechanisms

+and the same reaction where the oxidizing agent is NADP^{+} instead of NAD^{+}.

 The overall free energy for this reaction is -8.4 kJ/mol.

 Catalytic mechanism of the breakdown of isocitrate into oxalosuccinate, then into a final product of alpha-ketuglutarate.
 The oxalosuccinate intermediate is hypothetical; it has never been observed in the decarboxylating version of the enzyme.

 Steps

 Within the citric acid cycle, isocitrate, produced from the isomerization of citrate, undergoes both oxidation and decarboxylation.
 The enzyme isocitrate dehydrogenase (IDH) holds isocitrate within its active site using the surrounding amino acids, including arginine, tyrosine, asparagine, serine, threonine, and aspartic acid.

 In the provided figure, the first box shows the overall isocitrate dehydrogenase reaction.
 The necessary reactants for this enzyme mechanism are isocitrate, NAD^{+}/NADP^{+}, and Mn^{2+} or Mg^{2+}.
 The products of the reaction are alpha-ketoglutarate, carbon dioxide, and NADH + H^{+}/NADPH + H^{+}.
 Water molecules help to deprotonate the oxygen atoms of isocitrate.

 The second box in the figure illustrates step 1 of the reaction, which is the oxidation of the alpha-carbon (C2 here, also called alpha-C).
 In this process, the alcohol group of the alpha-carbon is deprotonated and the resulting lone pair of electrons forms a ketone group on that carbon.
 NAD^{+}/NADP^{+} acts as an electron-accepting cofactor and collects the resulting hydride from C2.
 The oxidation of the alpha carbon introduces a molecular arrangement where electrons (in the next step) will flow from the nearby carboxyl group and push the electrons of the double bonded oxygen up onto the oxygen atom itself, which collects a proton from a nearby lysine.

 The third box illustrates step 2, which is the decarboxylation of oxalosuccinate.
 In this step, the carboxyl group oxygen is deprotonated by a nearby tyrosine, and those electrons flow down to C2.
 Carbon dioxide, the leaving group, detaches from the beta carbon of isocitrate (C3) and the electrons flow to the ketone oxygen attached to the alpha carbon, granting a negative charge to the associated oxygen atom and forming an alpha-beta unsaturated double bond between carbons 2 and 3.

 The fourth and final box illustrates step 3, which is the saturation of the alpha-beta unsaturated double bond that formed in the previous step.
 The negatively charged oxygen (attached to the alpha-carbon) donates its electrons, reforming the ketone double bond and pushing another lone pair (the one that forms the double bond between the alpha and beta carbons) "off" the molecule.
 This lone pair, in turn, picks up a proton from the nearby tyrosine.
 This reaction results in the formation of alpha-ketoglutarate, NADH + H^{+}/NADPH + H^{+}, and CO_{2}.